gittrd/CodingTasks/Sorting_Searching_Algo/README.md

+# Coding Task - Sorting and Searching

+**Purpose of Task** </br>
-In this lesson you will learn about data sources and types, data structures, and how to use these, including ordering and finding data in different types of data structures.
+The purpose of this task is to learn about data sources and types, data structures, and how to use these, including ordering and finding data in different types of data structures.